 Video: Minister Watts, 10 September 2024

-Minister Watts discussing New Zealand’s decision to purchase offshore carbon credits to meet the NDC commitments under the Paris Agreement
+Minister Watts discussing New Zealand’s decision to purchase offshore carbon credits to meet the NDC commitments under the Paris Agreement.

-Climate Change and Business Conference, Auckland.
-10 September 2024
+Climate Change and Business Conference, Auckland

-Latest blogs
+latest blogs

 How to communicate in a complex world, with Janine Gould